martinZz8/express-nodemailer-wh/README.md

 - SMTP_PORT (port of the server)
 - SMTP_AUTH_EMAIL (authentication email to SMTP server)
 - SMTP_AUTH_PASS (authentication password for the SMTP server)
-- SMTP_FROM_EMAIL= (email address that is permited to send emails from this SMTP server)
+- SMTP_FROM_EMAIL (email address that is permited to send emails from this SMTP server)
 - SMTP_TO_EMAIL (email to which the message is send)

 3. The security property of the nodemailer transporter is setted to false.